rust-minidump/rust-minidump/minidump-processor/json-schema.md

             | "frame_pointer"  // Used frame pointers to unwind (often reliable)
             | "scan",          // Searched the callee's stack memory (SKETCHY!)

+          // The values the general purpose registers contained.
+          //
+          // In the default configuration, this field will only show up in
+          // frame 0 of the crashing_thread copy of this backtrace.
+In the
+          // future, this may be more configurable and appear in different
+          // frames.
+          //
+          // The contents of this <object> are platform-specific,
+          // but it's always a mapping from register names to <hexstring>s.
+          //
+          // e.g. "rip": "0x000000010bbc852e"
+          "registers": {
+            "some_register_name": <hexstring>,
+          }

           // The address (instruction) this frame is executing.
           //
           // For the top first frame (0), this is precise (e.g. it's the value of $rip),